jsarayno/mba/mf_cw2.md

 </table>
 Purchases are made on basis of 60% pf the following month’s projected sales.
 Half of the purchases are paid for in the month of purchase, and a 5% prompt settlement discount is received.
 The remainder is paid in full the following month.
+KrisEnergy maintains a gross profit margin of 40%.

 Budgeted fixed operating expenses for the year are $9,000,000.
 Fixed costs are accrued evenly through the year.
 The operating variable costs is determined to be 12% of that month’s projected sales.
 Both fixed and variable operating expenses are paid in the month incurred.

 The Opening cash balance as at 1 Jan 2022 is $2,300,000.

+## Change Log
+18 APR 2023 (M004CL Coursework 2 Brief.2023.Kris Energy.
+Version5i..pdf)
+- Changed the unit from gallon to litre
+- Changed note payable from $4,000,000 to $2,000,000
+- Added the statement: KrisEnergy maintains a gross profit margin of 40%.

 ## Required: